 With it installed, select "Save Icons from the App Store" from the Share Sheet when on the app's App Store page.
 If you copy the link to your clipboard instead, you can tap the shortcut in the Shortcuts app.
 Then, use the Share button on the image preview and hit "Save Image."

 Next, build your app replacement shortcut.
 Create a new shortcut, add the "Open App" action, tap "App" in the action box, and choose the app in question.
 That's pretty much it.
 Name the shortcut something like "Open [App Name]" so you don't forget what it does.

 Use one of the invisible characters in the list above for the home screen name.
-Then, tap the icon next to the name, pick "Choose Photo," and select the icon you saved earlier.
+Then, tap the icon next to the title, pick "Choose Photo," and select the icon you saved earlier.